 WHERE TO STAY

 The Lake District is a large area with lots of different regions to stay based on what you are looking for.
-Some are great if you want the facilities and option of a large (but sometimes busy) towns, others are great for getting away from it all in remote areas.
+Some are great if you want the facilities and options of larger (but sometimes busy) towns, others are great for getting away from it all in remote areas.

 A BIG THANK YOU